• Skip to primary navigation

 Instructions

 • Searing the roast first is optional.
-If doing so, add 2 tablespoons oil to a large skillet on high heat.
+If doing so, add 2 tablespoons olive oil to a large skillet on medium-high heat.
 Sear the pork 2-3 minutes per side.

-• Once the pork easily shreds apart with a fork, carefully transfer the meat to a plate.
+• Once the pork easily shreds apart with a fork, carefully transfer to a plate.

-• To thicken the broth/juices into a gravy, first remove any solid bits remaining in the Crockpot.
-In a small bowl whisk together 2 tablespoon water and the cornstarch.
+• To thicken the pork drippings into a gravy, first remove any solid bits remaining in the Crockpot.
+If desired, separate and discard the fat.
+In a small bowl whisk together 2 tablespoons water and the cornstarch.
 Stir this mixture into the Crockpot.
-Once combined, transfer the pork back into the Crockpot and cook on high for 5-10 minutes.

 Video